 *PantyProp and Willow offer leak-proof underwear options for men.

 There are a variety of options for the management of incontinence.
-Many believe drinking less water will mitigate your urinary incontinence issues, we strongly recommend against doing so.
+Many believe drinking less water will mitigate your urinary incontinence issues.
+We strongly recommend against doing so.
 Properly hydrating your body is important and decreasing your water intake can create a domino effect and add more problems.
 Dehydration can also irritate your bladder compounding your discomfort.
-We also recommend emptying your bladder often, not waiting until you feel full or have to go.
-Maintaining a healthy weight and exercise (especially low impact like biking or swimming) are going to lessen the effects or urinary incontinence, exercise is especially important for those who suffer from stress incontinence.
+We also recommend emptying your bladder often, not waiting until you feel full.
+Maintaining a healthy weight and exercise (especially low impact like biking or swimming) are going to lessen the effects or urinary incontinence.
+Exercise is especially important for those who suffer from stress incontinence.
 Limiting caffeine and alcohol will help as well, especially if you suffer from urge incontinence.
-If you smoke, quitting can help your whole bladder even your urinary tract issues, especially if you’ve developed the smoker’s cough.
-You also should speak to your healthcare provider, not only can they discuss with you options to cure, treat or manage but they can examine the prescriptions you are on to see if they may be causing the issues.
-Urinary incontinence can be caused by some diuretics, blood pressure medications, anti-depressants and more.
+If you smoke, quitting can help your whole bladder, even your urinary tract issues.
+We also recommend speaking to your healthcare provider; not only can they discuss options to cure, treat or manage, but they can examine the prescriptions you are on to see if they may be contributing to the issues.
+It is important to note that urinary incontinence can be caused by some diuretics, blood pressure medications, anti-depressants and more.

-In order to be diagnosed and treated your doctor will ask you what you eat and drink and how frequently you urinate and determine the cause.
-Therefore, if you find yourself experiencing urinary incontinence it is recommended to track what you are eating/drinking as well as how often you are going to help your doctor diagnose the issue.
-Their treatment plan may include exercises, pelvic training, medication and sometimes even surgery depending on the problem causes urinary incontinence.
+In order to be diagnosed and treated, your doctor will ask you what you eat and drink and how frequently you urinate to determine the cause.
+Therefore, if you find yourself experiencing urinary incontinence, it is recommended to track what you are eating/drinking, as well as how often you are urinating to help your doctor diagnose the issue.
+Their treatment plan may include exercises, pelvic training, medication and sometimes surgery, depending on the cause.
 Most people experiencing urinary incontinence can resolve their issues and cure the problem.
-You can also try the BTL Emsella, a revolutionary device and the only FDA approved treatment aimed to target those that suffer from urinary incontinence.
+You can also try the BTL Emsella, a revolutionary device and the only FDA approved treatment aimed at targeting those who suffer from urinary incontinence.
 BTL Emsella works by targeting the pelvic floor with thousands of ono-invasive supramaximal contractions stimulating the muscles along the pelvic floor and giving you back control over your bladder.
-You can experience tingling and often notice results immediately following your first session.
-Each session is approximately 30 minutes and we typically expect to see someone about 6 times to resolve any issues.
-It’s as easy as sitting back and letting the machine do the Kegels for you.
+You may experience tingling during the treatment and often notice results immediately following your first session.
+Each session is approximately 30 minutes and we typically expect to see our patients six times to resolve any issues.
+It is as easy as sitting back and letting the machine do the Kegels for you.